emmairwin/community_curriculum/market_pulse/FFOS/en/introduction.md

 ###Who are we?

 We are Mozilla's Marketpulse team.
-You can reach us at [marketpulse-team@mozilla.com](mailto:marketpulse-team@mozilla.com).
+You can reach us at [marketpulse@mozilla.com](mailto:marketpulse@mozilla.com).
 We also have a Telegram group for chat.

 ###Who are you?

 ![Detective](http://tiptoes.ca/wp-content/uploads/2015/02/3028314931_53d4aa5fc2_z.jpg)

-We're starting with a small group of people (2 -3 per market), interested in helping Mozilla understand their local market for mobile.
+We're starting with volunteers who are interested in helping Mozilla understand their local market for mobile.
 The markets we'll be focusing on first are:

 **Brazil, Mexico, India, Bangladesh, Philippines, Russia, Colombia**